-A serious discipline incident has taken place.
-Serious action will be taken possibly including a parent conference, Behavior Action Plan, Detention, Suspension or Expulsion.
+A serious behavior incident has taken place.
+Serious action will be taken possibly including a parent conference, community service, Behavior Plan, detention, suspension or expulsion.
 At this stage there may be a conference between all parties involved so that a resolution may be reached.
-Notation of the disciplinary action is placed in the student's permanent school record.
+Notation of the behavior incident is placed in the student's permanent school record.

-Yinghua Academy reserves the right to modify these guidelines as needed and to apply alternate consequences for policy violations and inappropriate behavior based on the unique factors surrounding each individual disciplinary case including, but not limited to letters of apology and written commitments to change, restitution, various forms of community service, referrals to social services, suspension of extracurricular activities, assignment to special projects, Behavior Action Plans, detention, in-school suspension, suspension or expulsion.
-To review the policy and guidelines for discipline, go to www.yinghuaacademy.org/about/school-policies.
+Yinghua Academy reserves the right to modify these guidelines as needed and to apply alternate consequences for policy violations and inappropriate behavior based on the unique factors surrounding each individual disciplinary case including, but not limited to letters of apology and written commitments to change, restitution, various forms of community service, referrals to social services, suspension of extracurricular activities, assignment to special projects, Behavior Plans, detention, in-school suspension, suspension or expulsion.
+Review Policy 506.